HazAT/badge/README.md

     badge --shield "Version-0.0.3-blue"

 Sometimes the response from shield.io takes a long time and can timeout.
-You can adjust the timeout to shield.io with `--shield_io_timeout=10` accordingly.
+You can adjust the timeout to shield.io with `--shield_io_timeout t 10` accordingly.

-`--shield_gravity=North` changes the postion of the shield on the icon.
+`--shield_gravity North` changes the postion of the shield on the icon.
 Choices include: NorthWest, North, NorthEast, West, Center, East, SouthWest, South, SouthEast.

 In version [0.4.0](https://github.com/HazAT/badge/releases/tag/0.4.0) the default behavior of the shield graphic has been changed.
 The shield graphic will always be resized to **aspect fill** the icon instead of just adding the shield on the icon.
 The disable to new behaviour use `--shield_no_resize` which now only puts the shield on the icon again.